Park and gardens

 The Museum Garden offers an impressive overview of traditional and often very rare fruit and vegetable species, linked to various ingenious pruning shapes, the so-called espaliered fruit.
 The garden also includes the early baroque walled French garden with its double staircase and panoramic view of the castle.

 - Attention!
-If you want to visit both the castle and the museum, you should allow at least three hours for this (last visit at 3.30 pm).
+If you want to visit both the castle and the museum, you should allow at least three hours for this (last visit at 3.30 pm, in October at 2.30 pm).

 Gaasbeek Castle lies at the heart of an extensive park (49 hectare) that was laid out in the seventeenth century already.
 It has both impressive avenues and narrow winding paths.
 It probably has the tallest beech trees in Belgium!